pedro-abundio-wang/deep-learning/docs/notes/sequence-models.md

 - Addressing bias in word embeddings steps:
   - Given these learned embeddings:
   - We need to solve the **gender bias** here.
 The steps we will discuss can help solve any bias problem but we are focusing here on gender bias.
-  - Here are the steps:
   - Identify the direction:
     - Calculate the difference between:
       $$e_{he} - e_{she}, e_{male} - e_{female}, \dots$$
     - Choose some $$k$$ differences and average them.
     - This will help you find that we have found the bias direction which is 1D vector and the non-bias vector which is 299D vector.
   - **Neutralize**: For every word that is not definitional, project to get rid of bias.
     - Babysitter and doctor need to be neutral so we project them on non-bias axis with the direction of the bias:
       - After that they will be equal in the term of gender.
+{% include image.html image="notes/sequence-models/neutral.png" %}
   - **Equalize pairs**
     - We want each pair to have difference only in gender.
 Like: (Grandfather, Grandmother) (He, She) (Boy, Girl)
     - We want to do this because the distance between grandfather and babysitter is bigger than babysitter and grandmother:
     - To do that, we move grandfather and grandmother to a point where they will be in the middle of the non-bias axis.
     - There are some words you need to do this for in your steps.
 Number of these words is relatively small.
+{% include image.html image="notes/sequence-models/equalize.png" %}

 ## Sequence models